 What makes this process hard is the requirement to support unidirectionally operational address pairs.
 It is insufficient to probe address pairs by a simple request - response protocol.
 Instead, the party that first detects the problem starts a process where it tries each of the different address pairs in turn by sending a message to its peer.
 These messages carry information about the state of connectivity between the peers, such as whether the sender has seen any traffic from the peer recently.
-When the peer receives a message that indicates a problem, it assists the process by starting its own parallel exploration to the other direction, again sending information about the recently received payload traffic or signaling messages.
+When the peer receives a message that indicates a problem, it assists the process by starting its own parallel exploration to the other direction, again sending information about the recently received payload traffic c or signaling messages.

-Specifically, when A decides that it needs to explore for an alternative address pair to B, it will initiate a set of Probe messages, in sequence, until it gets an Probe message from B indicating that (a) B has received one of A ́s messages and, obviously, (b) that B ́s Probe message gets back to A. B uses the same algorithm, but starts the process from the reception of the first Probe message from A.
+Specifi cally, when A decides that it needs to explore for an alternative address pair to B, it will initiate a set of Probe messages, in sequence, until it gets an Probe message from B indicating that (a) B has received one of A' s messages and, obviously, (b) that B' s Probe message gets back to A. B uses the same algorithm, but starts the process from the reception of the first

+Probe message from A.

 Upon changing to a new address pair, the network path traversed most likely has changed, so that the ULP SHOULD be informed.
-This can be a signal for the ULP to adapt due to the change in path so that, for example, TCP could initiate a slow start procedure.
+This can be a signal for the ULP to adapt due to the change in path so that, for example, TCP could initiate a slow start procedure, although it's likely that the circumstances that led to the selection of a new path already caused enough packet loss to trigger slow start.

 Similarly, one can also envision that applications would be able to tell the IP or transport layer that the current connection in unsatisfactory and an exploration for a better one would be desirable.
-This would require an API to be developed, however.
+This would require an inter-layer communication mechanism to be developed, however.
 In any case, this is another issue that we treat as being outside the scope of pure address exploration.